Kubernetes Operator

 The operator repository ships runnable examples for each CRD:

-gateway-minimal- single provider, no ingress.gateway-complete- HPA, multiple providers, ingress with cert-manager.gateway-with-ingress-simpleandgateway-with-ingress-advanced- ingress patterns.agent-server- minimal A2A agent.mcp-server- MCP server.orchestrator- gateway + two agents + orchestrator with service discovery.
+gateway-minimal- single provider, no routing.gateway-complete- HPA, multiple providers, TLS via cert-manager.gateway-with-routing-simpleandgateway-with-routing-advanced- Gateway API routing patterns (operator-managed Gateway, or anHTTPRouteattached to a shared Gateway).agent-server- minimal A2A agent.mcp-server- MCP server.orchestrator- gateway + two agents + orchestrator with service discovery.